Marxist–Leninist Party, USA

-The Marxist–Leninist Party, USA (MLP) was an anti-revisionist Marxist–Leninist communist party arising out of a series of communist and workers' groups that began in 1967 and lasted until 1993 when it dissolved.
+The Marxist–Leninist Party, USA (MLP), not to be confused with the earlier “Marxist-Leninist Party”, was an anti-revisionist Marxist–Leninist communist party arising out of a series of communist and workers' groups that began in 1967 and lasted until 1993 when it dissolved.
 It was founded as the American Communist Workers Movement (Marxist–Leninist) in the 1960s as a Maoist organization allied with the Canadian Communist Party of Canada (Marxist–Leninist), CPC (M-L).
 During its history, it became a Hoxhaist group, before turning away from backing Albania, then rejecting Maoism and subsequently Stalinism as being revisionist.
 After its dissolution, the majority of its members who remained active formed the Communist Voice Organization.
 Its main publication was the paper Workers Advocate.